-To apply to become ST¹ you need to meet these requirements, after reading below you may apply via a ticket explaining why and what you can offer to us:
+To apply to become staff you need to meet these requirements, after reading below you may apply via a ticket explaining why you are interested, what your knowledge level is, and your experience in leadership:

 1. Have knowledge of both lore and system